Medical Editor: John P. Cunha, DO, FACOEP

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Serious and sometimes fatal infections may occur during treatment with Zortress.
-Stop taking this medicine and call your doctor right away if you have signs of infection such as fever, chills, body aches, or flu symptoms.
+Stop using this medicine and call your doctor right away if you have signs of infection such as: fever, chills, swollen glands, or flu symptoms.

 - redness, warmth, swelling, oozing, or slow healing of a wound or surgical incision;